Last updated: February 19th, 2024

 My advice at this stage would be to decide on your measurements and layout before constructing the pedal unit, as a mistake is time-consuming (although really enjoyable!) to rectify.

 As I mounted the pedals on the base plate I have just the right amount of support underfoot to reach the pedal correctly.
-I recommend you use the get the base plate, it’ll save a few headaches!
+I recommend you use the base plate, it’ll save a few headaches!
 Installation onto the base of my RSEAT RS1 took some thought and the use of the schematics on the Heuskinveld website to double-check my thinking.

 A good metal drill bit and some patience to make sure everything is square and positioned correctly is strongly recommended.

-I drilled 4 mounting points for each corner of the base plate and used large diameter washers on the underside to distribute the load as much as possible.
+I drilled 4 mounting points for each corner of the base plate and used large-diameter washers on the underside to distribute the load as much as possible.
 It was relatively easy to do, and I made sure to mark the holes first and check everything was level and centred before committing.

-My mantra with the sim is to try and make everything as close to real life as possible so that all my practice in the sim benefits my real-world driving, and with this arrangement, I can really practise and refine my downshifts using a heel and toe technique that matches how I like to drive my race car.
+My mantra with the sim is to try and make everything as close to real life as possible so that all my practice in the sim benefits my real-world driving, and with this arrangement, I can practice and refine my downshifts using a heel and toe technique that matches how I like to drive my race car.
 Unlike the CSLs, I’m not compromised in my technique to accommodate the sim hardware.
 These pedals just work.

 Software configuration isn’t necessary, but I do recommend it.
 Out of the box the pedals are identified by Windows game controllers with no need to install separate drivers.
 It all just worked.